top of page

 LISA'S TOP 10 FILMS

-Anyone who knows me even a little knows that I am a film geek.
-If I like a movie, I talk about it, I recommend it, force it upon anyone who would care to listen, until they are sick of my company.
-I love movies of all genres: action/adventure, biopics, comedy, crime, drama, fantasy, foreign, historical, horror/giallo, melodramas, musicals, mystery, noir, pre-code, romance, silent, trash, westerns.
-Except most rom-coms.
+Anyone who knows me even a little knows I'm a film geek.
+When I like a movie, I talk about it, recommend it, and push it on anyone willing to listen—until they're probably sick of hearing from me.
+I love movies of all genres: action/adventure, biopics, comedy, crime, drama, fantasy, foreign, historical, horror/giallo, melodramas, musicals, mystery, noir, pre-code, romance, silent films, trash cinema, and westerns.
+Just not most rom-coms.

 Les Enfants du paradis (1945, France, dir.
 Marcel Carné)

-I’m definitely not in the position to say that the following are the ten greatest films of all time; they are simply ten films that I adore, and that repeat viewings haven’t faded my enthusiasm.
+I’m certainly not claiming that the following are the ten greatest films of all time; they’re simply ten films I adore, and repeat viewings have done nothing to diminish my enthusiasm for them.
 You can click on the titles or names for links to the Internet Movie Database (IMDb) or the Criterion Collection.

 1. Children of Paradise (Les Enfants du paradis, 1945, France, dir.
 Marcel Carné)

-Theatre and real life commingle in this story of ill-fated love between Baptiste, a theatre mime, and Garance, an actress, who is pursued by three other men.
-This movie, filmed during the Nazi occupation of Paris, is one of the glories in the history of filmmaking.
-I still remember the exhilaration I felt on my first viewing; and by golly, I feel it again and again every time I watch it.
+Theatre and real life intertwine in this tale of ill-fated love between Baptiste, a theatre mime, and Garance, an actress pursued by three other men.
+Filmed during the Nazi occupation of Paris, this movie stands as one of the great achievements in the history of cinema.
+I still vividly remember the exhilaration of my first viewing—and, by golly, I feel it every time I watch it again.

 Robert de Niro in The Deerhunter